dpobel/metalsmith-pdfize/README.md

 1. `pattern`: a [multimatch](https://www.npmjs.com/package/multimatch)
    pattern(s) matching files that should be loaded and exported to PDF
 1. `printOptions`: an object that is directly passed to puppeteer `Page#pdf()` function to control headless Chrome behaviour.
-See [puppeteer documentation](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagepdfoptions) for available options.
+See [Puppeteer documentation](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagepdfoptions) for available options.

-PDF files are registered into metasmith files list.
+PDF files are registered into Metalsmith files list.
 Generated PDF files are named after the file used as source with the `.pdf` suffix.
 For instance, if a pattern matches the file `page/cv/index.html`, the generated PDF path will be `page/cv/index.html.pdf`. `metalsmith-pdfize` [does not support file